Refrezsh/strapi-query-builder/README.md

 ### Pagination

 Strapi has a high-level pagination API which is available only to Entity Service and REST-API and offset pagination for all query types.

-> If pagination is specified for a page, it will be built only for the strapiService build.
-Offset pagination is available for all types of queries.

 ```ts
 const filterCategories = new SQBuilder()